 A New Furniture Line Offers a Glimpse Into Nicholas Mayfield's Next Fashion Collection

 Fashion designer Nicholas Mayfield has created a furniture collection that pays homage to his family's hard work and looks toward his future.
-Growing up in Los Angeles, the work ethic of Mayfield's family left an impression on the artist.
+Growing up, the work ethic of Mayfield's family left an impression on the artist, as he witnessed his family's work cleaning houses in the Indian Wells, Calif.; Palm Springs, Calif.; and Rancho Mirage, Calif., areas.

 "The reason I decided to design furniture is that I came from a family that were always house cleaners," he said.
 "So coming back around I wanted to make decor for those houses my family cleaned.”

 Now that he has grown up to become a celebrated designer, Mayfield sought a creative outlet outside the clothing realm to share a different side of his story.

+"I will never forget my grandfather (Daddy Bud) asking me, 'Do you like this house?'
+The house was huge!"
+Mayfield recalled.
+"I said, 'Yes!,' with big eyes.
+He then told me 'Clean this house as if its your own and one day you will have one like this.'"

-Through this new venture, the Riverside, Calif., designer is also providing a glimpse into his next clothing collection.
+Through this new venture, the Riverside, Calif.-raised designer is also providing a glimpse into his next clothing collection.

 “I wanted to expand what I was doing, so my collections come out in unison," he said.
 "I am doing LA Fashion Week in March and a lot of those pieces will play off these furniture designs.”